AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tut.md

 bin/magento setup:di:compile
 ```

-and clean the cache with this command:
+And clean the cache with this command:

 ```bash
 bin/magento cache:clean
 ```

-## Step 6: Verify the cron job {#cron-tut-cronver}
+## Step 6: Verify the cron job

 This step shows how to verify the custom cron job successfully using a SQL query on the `cron_schedule` database table.

-{% collapsible To verify cron: %}

 1. Run Magento cron jobs: